mdb1/mdb1.github.io/_posts/2023-07-28-install-windows-on-freedos-machine.markdown

 ---

-**Update** 🤦‍♂️: It turned out that there were a [much easier and straightforward](https://www.freecodecamp.org/news/how-make-a-windows-10-usb-using-your-mac-build-a-bootable-iso-from-your-macs-terminal/) way to solve the issue using macos.
+**Update** 🤦‍♂️: It turned out that there was a [much easier and straightforward](https://www.freecodecamp.org/news/how-make-a-windows-10-usb-using-your-mac-build-a-bootable-iso-from-your-macs-terminal/) way to solve the issue using macos.

 ---